 This is where you apply the adhesive to the wall, once the PVA has dried.
 The amount that you use will depend to some extent on the plasterboard that you use; heavier, thicker boards will need more dabs to support the extra weight.
 If your wall is uneven put more adhesive in the “low” spots and less in the “high” spots so that it will be easier to get the plasterboard level/perpendicular.

 Contrary to popular belief there is no requirement to apply a full line of adhesive around the board to prevent fire spreading through the cavity.
-The plasterboard itself is rated at 30 minutes fire protection. it is however recommended to apply continuous adhesive all around each board to stop any insects being able to get in behind the boards and nesting.
+The plasterboard itself is rated at 30 minutes fire protection.

+It is however recommended to apply continuous adhesive all around each board to stop any insects being able to get in behind and start nesting.

 When the boards are pressed down on closely spaced dabs of adhesive they will join to satisfy this requirement, and you don’t want to have too much adhesive to get the boards level.

-Add the Plasterboard
+Step 5 – Add the Plasterboard

 Tap the board into position and then press home firmly so that the adhesive will give a firm fix.
 Don’t tap with your spirit level as this could damage it.